sahmed1o/aaahmedms/README.md

 ### Bio:
 🏢 Analyst • Coder

-💻 Specialized in Back-End Development
+💻 Specialized in Data Analysis and Back-End Development

 🌐 Previously a Pentester